ASUWebPlatforms/webspark-theme-renovation/README.md

 !IMPORTANT
 Do not change those files in other way.
 The changes will be lost.

-3. Compile the changes
+3. Compile the changes (for local development)

-To test, you need to compile the changes `npm run dev` or `yarn dev` To test in the test environment push also the compiled css assets/css/renovation.style.css
+To test, you need to compile the changes `npm run dev` or `yarn dev` To test in the test environment push also the compiled css assets/css/renovation.style.css.
+(Note: for release, we don't push the compile css until all pull requests are merged.
+This helps us avoid conflicts.)

 ### JS Update

+When new components add Javascript to the `bootstrap4_theme` the JS needs to be incorporated into the Renovation theme, and this may require some adjustements to use Drupal behaviors.

 1. Clone the repository or particular file from https://github.com/ASU/asu-unity-stack/